nordangaard/multicore/README.md

 // [2,4,6]
 ```

-### .reduce
+### .foldr(fn, [accumulator])
-Applies a function against an accumulator and each element in the array in parallel to reduce it to a single value. *Important*: This function is optimized to run in parallel and needs your reduction operators to be associative, if your operators are not [associative](http://www.computerhope.com/jargon/a/assooper.htm) then use foldr() instead.
+Applies a function against an accumulator and each element in the array in from left-to-right to reduce it to a single value.
+Similar to Javascript [Array.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
 Usage:

 ```
 const data = new Multicore([1,2,3]);